Buy or Sell Warrior Met Coal Inc. (HCC) Stock Now | Don't Try to Be a Top Gun

 Sponsored

-The average price from analysts is $39.67, which is $2.35 above the current price.
+The average price from analysts is $39.67, which is -$0.26 below the current price.
 HCC currently public float of 51.12M and currently shorts hold a 7.45% ratio of that float.
-Today, the average trading volume of HCC was 857.77K shares.
+Today, the average trading volume of HCC was 870.76K shares.

 HCC’s Market Performance

-HCC stocks went up by 0.57% for the week, with a monthly drop of -5.23% and a quarterly performance of 46.24%, while its annual performance rate touched 121.35%.
-The volatility ratio for the week stands at 5.94% while the volatility levels for the past 30 days are set at 5.96% for Warrior Met Coal Inc..
-The simple moving average for the period of the last 20 days is -1.50% for HCC stocks with a simple moving average of 47.38% for the last 200 days.
+HCC stocks went up by 11.35% for the week, with a monthly jump of 4.56% and a quarterly performance of 42.20%, while its annual performance rate touched 113.53%.
+The volatility ratio for the week stands at 5.93% while the volatility levels for the past 30 days are set at 5.57% for Warrior Met Coal Inc..
+The simple moving average for the period of the last 20 days is 6.98% for HCC stocks with a simple moving average of 55.30% for the last 200 days.

 Analysts’ Opinion of HCC